devops-champ/app-containerization-project/README.md

 ### Running the application locally

 After having the application stack understanding, it's time to run the app locally (without database).
-By running the app locally we will understand the application building steps which we help us to simulate the same steps when contaierizing the application.
+By running the app locally we will understand the application building steps which we help us to simulate the same steps when contanierizing the application.

+First things first, you must create a `.env` file under the root of backend-flask and frontend-react-js folders.
+What needs to go inside `.env` file ? refer to `.env.example` file and add the same variables.

 To run the backend application follow these steps:
 ```